Women in Nigeria: Pre-colonial era

-Decolonization
+Colonial Nigeria

+Christian missionaries sought to replace Igbo religious and cultural practices which eventually hurt Nigerian women.
+The British did not give Igbo women any political legitimacy as they only ruled through and dealt with male authorities, hindering women's presence in politics.

+The Native Ordinances Act of 1901 deemed only the Native Courts, which were established by the British, to be legitimate courts, diminishing the political system of pre-colonial Nigeria.
+Furthermore, under this British administration, Nigerian boys were taught skills that would allow them to manage industries and work in the courts.
+They were also given access to Western education whereas the girls were confined to areas of study that the British thought were suited for women.
+However, Nigerian women were still politically active during this period and rose against the British.
+Some key occurrences are the Women's War of 1929, the 1929 Water Rate Demonstrations, and the Nwaobiala Movement in 1925.
+Despite this frustration, women still participated in this new political process even though the opportunities were very limited due to the beliefs of the British.
+Madam Okwei was the first Igbo woman that participated in the new political system as she held a position within a Native Court.

-Nigerian women were also politically active when it came to the decolonization of their homeland during the 1940s and 50s.
+Nigerian women were also politically active when it came to decolonization efforts in the 1940s and 50s.
 Women's organizations were the channels through which women organized and mobilized against colonization.
 Some key organizations during this time period were the Nigerian Women's Union and the National Council of Women's Societies.
 Women such as Onokoro Nwoti were also involved in the NCNC as well.
 There were also women's wings of parties created by women that allowed for their voices to be heard.
 This is also when Southern Nigerian women had acquired the right to vote.
 The Igbo women garnered support from women for the National Council of Nigeria and Citizens, which would rule Nigeria at independence.